-Informal action involves measures taken by the University in response to a situation or report of sexual misconduct when formal resolution is not desired by the person who may have experienced sexual misconduct, and/or when there is not enough information to proceed with a formal resolution process against a known respondent.
-Informal action is not used when formal resolution is desired by a complainant and the respondent's identity is known or where the Office of Equity had determined that the University needs to proceed with an investigation.
+Informal action involves measures taken by the University in response to a situation or report of sexual misconduct when formal resolution is not desired by the person who may have experienced sexual misconduct, or when there is not enough information to proceed with a formal resolution process against a known respondent.
+Informal action is not used when formal resolution is desired by a complainant and the respondent's identity is known.

 Informal action does not result in findings related to responsibility or in sanctions.
-Informal action does not preclude further steps, including formal resolution, if a complaint is later made or additional information is received by the Office of Equity.
 Informal actions include, but are not limited to: